unturned-info/unturned-3-knowledgebase/docs/Plugins/CreatingPlugins.md

 ### Setting Up

-All plugins normally begin with public class that inherits the `RocketPlugin` class.
+All plugins normally begin with class that inherits the `RocketPlugin` class.
 Below is an example of how to properly implement this:

 ```csharp
 using Rocket.API;